Visual motivation techniques

 This is why setting up a series of visual cues for motivation purposes is much more likely to keep you ready for action.
 Once you’ve put a visual reminder in place, you can’t debate your way out of it or conveniently change your opinion.
 You have to make a concrete choice; will I follow this through or not?

 So how can you apply this yourself?
 Here are some examples of visual motivation cues that you can experiment with.

 These are an all-time favourite with coaches and gurus.
 The goal is to create a collage of images showing your ideal life - and it has to be extremely optimistic!
-Have fun – go nuts!
-Search through magazines and cut out anything that appeals to you, from an image of laughing friends to a £1billion dream house in the South of France.
-If you’re adept at trawling the internet, use Google images or Flickr to find images and construct an e-vision board to use as wallpaper.
-The most important thing with vision boards is not to limit yourself – go wild, have fun.
-Stick a pet unicorn on there if you like – nothing is off limits.
+You can have fun with this.
+Search through magazines and cut out anything that appeals to you, from an image of laughing friends to a £1 billion dream house in the South of France.

 Give them a try or come up with your own ideas!

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.